brug-be/articles_of_association/README.md

 ### Article 5.
 Members

-The association is composed of: associate members, full members, and sponsor members.
+The association is composed of: associate members and full members.

 ### Article 6.
 About Members and their Admission